 Hit the Slopes!
-Start Your Winter Adventure at Elm Creek Park Reserve
+6 Ways to Start Your Winter Adventure at Elm Creek Park Reserve

-Elm Creek Park Reserve is the biggest park in Three Rivers Park District.
-It’s home to 4,900 acres of hiking and biking trails and some of the best scenery in Minnesota.
-Elm Creek is a popular destination any time of year (In fact, it was named the 15th most visited attraction in Minnesota, with more than 1.3 million visitors in 2017!), but from December through March , the Elm Creek Winter Recreation Area turns the reserve into a fascinating winter wonderland.
+Elm Creek Park Reserve is the biggest park in Three Rivers Park District, and is home to 4,900 acres of hiking and biking trails, along with some of the best scenery in Minnesota.
+Elm Creek is a popular destination any time of year (in fact, it was named the 15th most visited attraction in Minnesota, with more than 1.3 million visitors in 2017!), but from December through March, the Elm Creek Winter Recreation Area turns the reserve into a fascinating winter wonderland.
 Grab your mittens and scarf and get ready to explore!
 Here are some of the most popular ways to spend a winter break at Elm Creek Park Reserve.

 - Photo Courtesy of Three Rivers Park District